chanchanngann/data-streaming-on-eks/README.md

 echo "ALTER USER kafka_user SET RSA_PUBLIC_KEY='$PUBK';"
 ```

 4. Get the public key from output above OR open `rsa_key.pub` and copy the string in a single character chain.
-Then assign the public key to user `kafka_user` @snowflake.
+Then set the public key to user `kafka_user` @snowflake.
 ```sql
 use role useradmin;
 ALTER USER kafka_user SET RSA_PUBLIC_KEY='MIIBIjANBgkqh...';
 ```

-5. Verify if the public key is assigned to `kafka_user` @snowflake.
+5. Verify if the public key is properly set up for `kafka_user` @snowflake.
 ```
 desc user kafka_user;
 ```